man-schu/rasyti/README.md

 * Swedish (Svenska)
 * Ukrainian (українська)

-"Rašyti" is Lithuanian and means "to write".
-Lithuanian was the first language that I added since I am working on it.

 This application is based on WebTypist version 1, see credits below.
 Since then, a lot of further languages and lessons have been added.

 The word "rašyti" is Lithuanian and means "to write".
 The reason why I chose the name is simply that Lithuanian was the first language that I added.